 The Senior Resource Center tax aides are limited to specific types of tax forms which we are allowed to prepare by both the IRS and by the AARP Foundation which sponsors the program.
 If your return falls outside the scope of our training, you will need to go to a professional tax preparer.

 Some of the returns we cannot prepare include: farm income (except if only land rental), military returns, ministerial income, cancellation of mortgage debt, business income that involves depreciation, rental income, and K-1 forms with ANY other entries than interest, dividends, or royalties.

 We ask that you arrive at least 15 minutes before your appointment to fill out required IRS intake information forms.
-If you have itemized deductions, we ask that you summarize and list all deductions before you come, in order to optimize the 45 to 60-minute appointment schedules.
+If you have itemized deductions, we ask that you summarize and list all deductions before you come, to optimize the 45- to 60-minute appointment schedules.